 How to drink it: We actually enjoy this one neat, but if you're more of the cocktail type, it makes for an ace Dirty Mojito with demerara sugar, fresh mint and soda water.

-Why we love it: Having a rum roundup and not including BACARDÍ would be like going to a wedding and the DJ not playing Angels at some point.
-It's gotta be in there, even if you've had some questionable experiences in its name (hi, BACARDÍ Breezers of our youth).
-But seriously, BACARDÍ was most likely the spirit we all popped our rum-drinking cherry with.
-They've now got a helluva load of expressions including the golden Cart Oro & the epic Gran Reserva Dias (barrel-aged for a minimum 10 years under the Caribbean sun, f*ck yeah).
-But it's the OG Carta Blanca white rum we make sure to never run out of in our home bar.
+Why we love it: Having a rum roundup and not including Bacardí would be like going to a wedding and the DJ not playing "Angels" at some point.
+It's gotta be in there, even if you've had some questionable experiences in its name (hi, Bacardí Breezers of our youth).
+But seriously, Bacardí is likely the spirit you popped our rum-drinking cherry with, and they've now got a helluva load of expressions including the golden Cart Oro and the epic Gran Reserva Dias (barrel-aged for a minimum 10 years under the Caribbean sun, f*ck yeah).
+Still, it's the OG Carta Blanca white rum we make sure to never run out of in our home bar.

 How to drink it: Strawpeedo-ing a Watermelon Breezer... nope, joking.
-It's gotta be a BACARDÍ Mojito, come on.
-50 ml BACARDÍ Carta Blanca Rum, 5 lime wedges, 8 fresh mint leaves, 2 tsp caster sugar, 25 ml soda water & a sprig of fresh mint to finish... we have a guide to making a killer Mojito right here.
+It's gotta be a Bacardí Mojito, come on.
+50ml Bacardí Carta Blanca Rum, 5 lime wedges, 8 fresh mint leaves, 2tsp caster sugar, 25ml soda water and a sprig of fresh mint to finish... we have a guide to making a killer Mojito right here.

 Where to buy it: Grab yours now.

 Why we love it: What's not to love about this one?
 This Guatemalan rum, blended using the solera system (which is sort of the closest you'll get to an ageing system when it comes to rum) is matured in a mix of bourbon and sherry casks which gives it a soft, sweet finish.
 Plus pulling a bottle of this stuff off the shelf gives you automatic baller status.